The Grand Prix is a club competition that allows members to compete against people of similar ability throughout the year.

 The Grand Prix is a competition run over the calendar year to allow club members to compete against people of similar ability.
 It consists of a number of leagues, currently 6, with promotion and adjustment at the end of the year.
 The basics of the scoring system are simple but there are other considerations to tighten up the operation of the leagues that add to the complexity.

-Any running event in which 5 or more club member compete is deemed to be a Grand Prix event.
+Any running event in which 5 or more club members compete is deemed to be a Grand Prix event.
 100 points are awarded to the first member to finish, 99 to the second down to 1 for finishing hundredth or later.
 A bonus point is award for each person from a higher league that you beat.
 Events are split into 5 categories according to distance.
 A person’s league score will be determined by totaling the best 5 event scores with a maximum of 3 events from any one category to be included.

 That basically is it!
 You may choose to read no further – but as with all simple things, it is necessary to specify other guidelines to clarify situations that may occur.

-GP points are only awarded on completion of the event
+GP points are only awarded on completion of the event and requires that your result is reported for inclusion in the weekly email within 2 weeks of the event.

 If an event is split into a number of individual races, over the same course and distance on the same day, GP places and hence points will be awarded on the basis of time